Israeli troops kill Palestinian boy during West Bank clash: relative

 Tensions in the West Bank have run high during Israel's more than month-old war with Islamist militants in the Gaza Strip, another territory where Palestinians seek statehood.

-(Reporting by Ali Sawafta; Writing by Dan Williams; Editing by Jeffrey Heller)
+(Reporting by Ali Sawafta; Writing by Dan Williams; Editing by Mark Heinrich)